tanho63/aoc.elf/README.md

 aoc_get(2)
 ```

-will download inputs for the specified day/year into the path.
-The
+will download and cache inputs for the specified day/year.
+The template
-template has a chunk with this pre-filled, so you can just run that
+has a chunk with this pre-filled, so you can just run that chunk inside
-chunk instead!
+the notebook!
+(You can also specify year, path, overwite here.)